emholmes/challenge-one-horiseon-page/README.md

 * The HTML and CSS files have been updated to follow logical and semantic structure.

 * Updates to index.html:
-    * The following semantic html elements were used in place of divs or added where appropriate: header, nav, main, section, aside, and footer
+    * The following semantic html elements were used in place of divs or added where appropriate: header, nav, main, section, aside, and footer.
     * Main navigation jump (anchor) links refactored to use correct syntax and navigate to correct place on page.
     * Descriptive comments added showing start/end of html groupings on the page.